 1. Use Cached Versions of Websites

 The New York Times, The Wall Street Journal, The Times (UK) and New Yorker no longer show cached results.
-Having said this, not all paywall websites have wised up to this clever technique.
-I recently had to do some research on advertising at Ad Week, and the cache method worked without any issues.
+Having said this, not all paywall websites have disabled them.
 This means that you really have to check with individual websites to know their approach to caching.

 3. Use Web Archives

 If you’re not particularly keen about the latest content, you can simply check online archive tools.
 Wayback Machine and WebCite are two of the best links to search for backdated online content.
-All you have to do is check whether the URL has been archived in the past.
-This will give date-wise results so that you can go for the most recent update.
+All you have to do is check whether the URL with hidden content has been archived in the past.
+This will give date-wise results; go for the most recent update.
 You don’t have to go too far back in time as many of these digital snapshots can be just a few months or even a few days old.

-More than providing you inaccessible content, these websites provide a very valuable service.
+In addition to making inaccessible content accessible, these websites provide another valuable service.
 They ensure that if the news sites eventually delete something which others are reporting, it can be traced from the archives.
 As a result, such links are often used by journalists and those who suffer online censorship.